 The list of supported devices

-Rooting All Android Devices From The List using The KingRoot APK
+Rooting All Android Devices From the List Using KingRoot APK

-- Download the KingRoot APK that works with Android 3.1 Honeycomb from this XDA Developers link.
+1. Download the KingRoot APK that works with Android 3.1 Honeycomb from the direct download links below:

 Furthermore, you can still install a custom recovery on your device.
 You’ll have to see if there is any recovery available for your specific device.
 Once you have installed the custom recovery, you may install the custom ROMs just like you usually would.